chinsiang99/learning-system-design/04.key-characteristics-distributed-system/README.md

 ### 8. Linearizability (Strong Consistency)
 - Definition: A stronger version of sequential consistency, it ensures that all operations are atomic and instantly visible to all nodes.
 - Example: In a distributed key-value store, once a new value is written to a key, any read operation on any node immediately reflects this change.

+## Summary
+Each consistency model addresses specific requirements and challenges in distributed systems, balancing the trade-offs between providing timely, consistent views of data and maintaining system performance and availability.
+The choice of a consistency model often depends on the specific requirements of the application and the nature of the data being managed.